Matt Molloy

 During the 1970s, Molloy was a member of The Bothy Band and its successor, the re-founded Planxty.
 He joined The Chieftains in 1979, replacing Michael Tubridy.
 Over the course of his career, Molloy has worked with the Irish Chamber Orchestra, Paul Brady, Tommy Peoples, Micheál Ó Súilleabháin and Dónal Lunny.
-Molloy owns a pub on Bridge Street in Westport, County Mayo where there are regular Irish music sessions.
+Molloy owns a pub called Matt Molloy's on Bridge Street in Westport, County Mayo where there are regular Irish music sessions.